Confessions of Zeno

 SVEVO, Italo.
 Confessions of Zeno.
 London: Putnam.
 1930.

 8vo.
-Publishers marbled cloth design with green title lettering to spine; green top edge and rough cut edges, partially uncut pages; scarce dust jacket; pp. [4], 412, [4]; offsetting to endpapers and minimal spotting to prelims; clipped dust jacket toned at spine with minor wear to extremities.
+Publishers marbled cloth design with green title lettering to spine; green top edge and rough-cut edges, partially uncut pages; scarce dust jacket; pp. [4], 412, [4]; offsetting to endpapers and minimal spotting to prelims; clipped dust jacket toned at spine with minor wear to extremities.

 "A confession in writing is always a lie"- Zeno

 Italo Svevo (1861-1928) was born Ettore Schmitz in Trieste into a Jewish family of German and Italian descent.
 Publishing two novels in the 1890s that came to little critical acclaim and were disregarded by the public, A Life and As a Man Grows Older, he turned to the advice of James Joyce to tutor him in English.
-Upon reading Svevo's work, Joyce was thoroughly impressed and, with his friends help, published the Confesisons of Zeno in 1923 which granted him international commendation.
-The prominent poet, Eugenio Montale, recipient of the 1975 Nobel Prize in Literature, also played a crucial part in the novelists advancememt.
+Upon reading Svevo's work, Joyce was thoroughly impressed and, with his friends help, published the Confessions of Zeno in 1923 which granted him international commendation.
+The prominent poet, Eugenio Montale, recipient of the 1975 Nobel Prize in Literature, also played a crucial part in the novelist’s advancement.

 #2121275